amekusa/auto-input-switch.nvim/README.ja.md

 require('auto-input-switch').setup({
   activate = true, -- Activate the plugin?
 (You can toggle this with `AutoInputSwitch on|off` command at any time) normalize = {
-    enable = true, -- Enable to normalize the input-source? on = { -- When to normalize (:h events) 'InsertLeave',
+    enable = true, -- Enable to normalize the input source? on = { -- When to normalize (:h events) 'InsertLeave',
       'BufLeave',